 NUPLAZID REDUCED THE FREQUENCY AND/OR SEVERITY OF PARKINSON'S-RELATED HALLUCINATIONS AND DELUSIONS.

-In a clinical trial, the majority of patients who took NUPLAZID experienced fewer and/or less severe hallucinations and delusions.
+In the clinical trial, the majority of patients who took NUPLAZID experienced fewer and/or less severe hallucinations and delusions.
 And some patients did not experience any hallucinations or delusions after 6 weeks.
 Not everyone will respond to NUPLAZID.

 To test the efficacy of NUPLAZID, an FDA-accepted tool was used.
 The tool measures changes in the frequency or severity of hallucinations and delusions in people with Parkinson’s.

 The clinical trial included 199 adults (at least 40 years of age with a mean age of 72 years) diagnosed with Parkinson’s disease psychosis that was severe enough for treatment.
 It was a randomized, double-blind, placebo-controlled study.
-Each person was assigned to 1 of 2 groups: those who received NUPLAZID or those who received placebo.
+Each person was assigned to 1 of 2 groups: those who received NUPLAZID 34 mg or those who received placebo.
 Results were reported after 6 weeks.